excitements/ERROR422/README.md

 **📁HOW TO USE📁**

-The folder "javas" has all the java files I couldn't fit them all so I had to put them in a folder lol,
+1: The folder "javas" has all the java files (I couldn't fit them all so I had to put them in a folder lol)

+2: Download it as a Zip then Extract it using Winrar/7Zip or the Default Windows Extractor.

+3: Then open it in Visual Studio.